-The first step of the impairment review process requires the identification of independent operating units, dividing the Group's business into the various cashgenerating-units ("CGU").
+The first step of the impairment review process requires the identification of independent operating units, dividing the Group's business into the various CGU.
 The goodwill is then allocated to these various CGU.
 The first element of this allocation is based on the areas of the business expected to benefit from the synergies derived from the acquisition.
 The second element reflects the allocation of the net assets acquired and the difference between the consideration paid for those net assets and their fair value.
-This allocation is reviewed following business reorganisation.

-Notes to the Financial Statements for the financial year ended 31 December 2021 (Continued)
+Notes to the Financial Statements for the financial year ended 31 December 2022 (Continued)

-49 Critical accounting estimates and judgements in applying accounting policies (Continued)
+50 Critical accounting estimates and judgements in applying accounting policies (Continued)